huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

   fetch-create-sql : true
 ```

-The preceeding sample instructs Replicant to replicate generated columns with data, corresponding data types, and functions.
+The preceding sample instructs Replicant to replicate generated columns with data, corresponding data types, and functions.

 #### CLI option
 Replicant self-hosted CLI exposes a CLI option `create-sql`. `create-sql` yields the same outcome as setting `fetch-create-sql` to `true`.